ethereum-optimism/Waffle-ERC20-Example/README.md

 # Getting Started with the Optimistic Ethereum: Simple ERC20 Token Waffle Tutorial

+## ⚠️ WAFFLE CURRENTLY DOES NOT WORK FOR TESTING OR DEPLOYING CONTRACTS.
+PLEASE WAIT OR SWITCH TO HARDHAT UNTIL THIS ISSUE IS RESOLVED ⚠️

 Hi there!
 Welcome to our Optimistic Ethereum ERC20 Waffle example!

 If your preferred smart contract testing framework is Truffle, see our Optimistic Ethereum ERC20 Truffle tutorial [here](https://github.com/ethereum-optimism/Truffle-ERC20-Example).